Yazmin Oukhellou Flaunts Major Cleavage In Stunning White Gown On Instagram

 Cannot believe our first @wellnessretreatmarrakech is over already ????
 Such an amazing week with beautiful souls ❤️ Cannot thank my team enough for making my vision a reality creating a luxurious retreat for those suffering with insecurity, anxiety, low self esteem, depression, weight loss issues & the general pressures that everyday life throws at us.
 I can fully say that everyone who came on our retreat left feeling positive looking amazing and ready to tackle their normal lives back home with strategies that our fitness team and life coaches put into place.
 Everyone who attends gets a tailored programme to follow when you get home and also have us on dial so that you can keep up the good progress ????
 If you would like more info or would like to join us on our next retreat and get back to feeling the best version of you DM us now on @wellnessretreatmarrakech ????

-According to a report by Daily Mail, flaunting her toned physique wasn’t the only thing the TV personality spent the duration of the retreat doing.
+According to a report by The Daily Mail, flaunting her toned physique wasn’t the only thing the TV personality did as she enjoyed the retreat.
 Yazmin revealed to the outlet that she has been dropping major hints to her 32-year-old boyfriend that she’s ready for him to pop the question.

 “I just hope he puts a ring on my finger.
-I’m hinting every day!”
-She gushed.
+I’m hinting every day!” she gushed.

-While Oukhellou admits the duo have hit a few jewelry stores so she can make sure James knows exactly what style of rings she’s into, what type of ring he presents her with is far from the most important thing on her mind.
-In fact, the brunette beauty joked that Lock could propose to her with a candy ring if he wanted to and she’d still say yes.
+While Oukhellou admits the duo have hit a few jewelry stores so that she can make sure James knows exactly what style of rings she’s into, what type of ring he presents her with is far from the most important thing on her mind.
+In fact, the brunette beauty joked that Lock could propose to her with a candy ring if he wanted to — and she’d still say yes.